cnavarro-prestashop/astro-blog/src/content/posts/post-1.md

 ---
-layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My First Blog Post'
+title: "My First Blog Post"
 pubDate: 2022-07-01
 description: "This is the first post of my new Astro blog."
-author: "Astro Learner"
+author: "Cyril Navarro"
 image:
   url: "https://docs.astro.build/assets/full-logo-light.png"
   alt: "The Astro logo with the word One."